How to Make a Small Room Look Bigger: 9 Simple Tricks

 Tip 1: Hang Your Curtains as High as You Can

-Y'all, this is SO IMPORTANT for making any room look larger.
-And frankly, I just think it looks better even in rooms that are plenty big.
-Instead of hanging your curtains at the top of your window frame, you want to hang your curtains as high as you can–preferably all the way up to the ceiling.
-This is something we have done in all of our rooms for years.
-It's especially helpful in small bedrooms since by definition, a bedroom has four walls and is closed-off from other rooms.
+This curtain trick is something we have done in all of our rooms for years.
+It's especially helpful in small bedrooms since, by definition, a bedroom has four walls and is closed off from other rooms.
 So, if you've ever wondered how to make a small bedroom look bigger, this curtain trick will help so much!
-You can see that in our primary bedroom, we hung our curtains as close to the crown molding as possible.
+You can see that in our primary bedroom, we hung our curtains as close to the crown molding as possible, and it really creates the illusion of a bigger room.

 A beautiful bedroom in pale greens and beige displaying green curtains hung high to make the small room look bigger.